Xilinx/ml-suite/deepdetect_rest.md

 # DeepDetect REST Tutorial

 ## Introduction
-This tutorial will describe how to launch the [Deep Detect][], a deep learning API and web server application, which has integrations for REST APIs and uses F1 for Image classification acceleration.
-The source for this project is availabe in the Test Drive here: `/xfdnn_testdrive/deepdetect/`
+This tutorial describes how to launch [Deep Detect][], a deep learning API and web server application which has integrations for REST APIs and uses F1 for Image classification acceleration.

+The source for this project is available in the Test Drive at: `/xfdnn_testdrive/deepdetect/`

-For launching and connecting to instances, [start here][].
+For instructions on launching and connecting to instances, see [here][].

 Start by launching Two Terminals.